PROFESSIONAL BACKGROUND

 https://uwm.academia.edu/MeganSharpless

-I've always believed that learning about the past can bridge humanity forward.
-When we look back, we can learn from the many wrongs that have been done.
-These mistakes in history provides us with wisdom and compassion in moving forward.
+Learning about the past can anchor and bridge humanity in the present.
+When we choose to look back, we can learn from past wrongs.
+These mistakes in history provide us with wisdom and compassion in moving forward.

-Casey J. O'Malley, my family and my ancestors, Dr. Maya Angelou, Emily Bronte, Frederick Douglass, Arthur Conan Doyle, Archie Fire Lame Deer, Alana Fairchild, Henry James, Dr. Martin Luther King Jr., Walter Mosley, Percival Pollard, Edgar Allen Poe, Mary Shelley, Leo Tolstoy, Mary Wollstonecraft, Mary E. Wilkins, and anyone in history who has ever fought for freedom, justice where justice is due, civil rights, human rights, animal rights, environmental rights and for peace.
+Casey J. O'Malley, my family and my ancestors, Dr. Maya Angelou, Ponca Chief Standing Bear, Shoshone Chief Bear Hunter, Shoshoni Bear River girl, Emily Bronte, Frederick Douglass, Arthur Conan Doyle, Lakota Sioux Archie Fire Lame Deer, Ponca Chief White Eagle, Alana Fairchild, Rudolph Fisher, Anne Frank, Henry James, Dr. Martin Luther King Jr., Stephen King, Matasiete, Walter Mosley, Percival Pollard, Edgar Allen Poe, Ojibwe White Earth Marcie Rendon, Yankton Dakota Sioux Zitkala-Ša, Sante Fe Girl, Mary Shelley, Ojibwe Red Cliff Band Rabbett Before Horses Strickland, Leo Tolstoy, Mary Wollstonecraft, Mary E. Wilkins, and any individual in history who has ever fought for freedom, justice where justice is due, civil rights, human rights, animal rights, environmental rights and for peace.
 Our fight is far from over.